-•You will be in a sling for 4-6 weeks after surgery.
-Initially, you should wear the sling at all times and only remove it for exercises and showering.
+- •Leave your arm in the sling during the first several days after surgery for comfort.
+You may take it out of the sling for range of motion exercises and showering.
 Feel free to adjust the sling as needed to make it more comfortable.
-The pillow underneath the sling can be removed in 3 weeks if bothersome.
-Your Physical Therapist will progress your therapy and wean you out of the sling when appropriate.

-•Upon discharge from the hospital you are encouraged to perform hand, wrist and elbow range of motion exercises 4-5 times per day.
+The pillow underneath the sling can be removed if bothersome. - •Upon discharge from the hospital you are encouraged to perform hand, wrist and elbow range of motion exercises 4-5 times per day.
 These exercises will help to decrease swelling.
+The arm may be taken out of the sling at any time to begin gentle shoulder range of motion.
 Pendulum exercises are encouraged 2-4 times daily and should begin the day after surgery.
 These exercises consist of bending at the waist and performing gentle circles as your arm dangles from your shoulder.
-You should not attempt to elevate the surgical arm under its own muscle power.
-Your Physical therapist will progress your activity appropriately.